 - 1 large young coconut* or 2 small ones

-- 1 Tbsp of coconut oil
+- 1 tablespoon coconut oil

-- 1 tsp cinnamon powder
+- 1 teaspoon cinnamon powder

-- 1/8 tsp turmeric powder
+- 1/8 teaspoon turmeric powder

-- 1/8 tsp cardamom powder
+- 1/8 teaspoon cardamom powder

-- Pinch of cayenne (optional)
+- Pinch of cayenne (optional, omit for Pitta)

-- 2 green onion tops, chopped for garnish
+- 2 chopped green onions, for garnish

-- Pinch of shredded coconut for garnish
+- Shredded coconut, for garnish

-1. Preheat the oven to 350.
+1. Preheat the oven to 350 degrees.

 5. While the squash is cooking, begin the other instructions listed below.

-6. Once the squash is fully roasted, remove the meat from the skin and place in the blender.
+6. Once the squash is fully roasted, remove the meat from the skin and place it in the blender.